endofhome/endofhome.github.io/_posts/2019-04-03-extending_dummy_objects_in_kotlin.markdown

 }
 ```

-we can now extend the dummy, and only stub the method we care about:
+we can now extend the dummy, and only stub the function we care about:

 ```kotlin
 class StubFileStorage(fileNames: List<FileName>) : DummyFileStorage() {